MathiasSJacobsen/INFO134/README.md

 # INFO134
-Mandatory Assignment in INFO 134, 60% of the grade
+Mandatory Assignment in INFO134, 60% of the grade.